 The optional two years of sixth form were safe.
 However, by taking a *RISK*, and uprooting to a local sixth form college, wider benefits may have been possible.

-At least in part, I see affective psychosis as a mechanism whereby our thoughts and feelings are exaggerated.
-However, mood congruence is not as likely in schizophrenia, in which the bizarre and absence of remotest logic is common.
+In part I see affective psychosis as a mechanism whereby thoughts and feelings are exaggerated.
+However, mood congruence is not as likely in schizophrenia.
+Bizarre and less logical or connective ideas are more common there.

-"Childhood ideas of the world are very likely to colour psychosis and other mental health conditions in early adulthood."
+"Childhood ideas of the world can colour both psychosis and other mental health conditions, and often appear in early adulthood."